mozilla/hackerone-policy/mozilla_core_services/policy.md

 # Program Scope

 Please check the list of sites under the Scope section, we would like testing to focus on those sites.
-Other sites and services are considered out of scope of the program unless you think the bug is critical (see above for examples of critical issues)
+Other sites and services are considered out of scope of the program unless the bug is critical (see above for examples of critical issues)

 # Test Plan